Excel Ribbon Shortcuts

 ribbon-enter

-Once you have pressed your ALT key and the required key to move to the ribbon, you can se the TAB key to move through the commands in the ribbon.
-Once you have selected the option that you require, press the ENTER or SPACE key on the keyboard.
+Once you have pressed the ALT key and the relevant letter key to move to the Ribbon, you can see the TAB key to move through the commands in the Ribbon.
+Once you have selected the right option, press the ENTER or SPACE key on the keyboard.

 Expand or Collapse the Ribbon

-This Excel shortcut expands the Ribbon in the Ribbon, or collapses the Ribbon if it’s already expanded.
+This Excel shortcut collapses the Ribbon or expands it if it has already been collapsed.

 PC Shortcut:Ctrl+F1